Netherlands at the 2024 Summer Olympics: Competitors

 The following is the list of number of competitors in the Games.

-Note that reserves in field hockey, football, and handball are not counted:
+Archery

+The Netherlands qualified four archers to the games through the 2024 European Continental Qualification Tournament and 2024 European Championships in Essen, Germany.

+Artistic swimming

+The Netherlands fielded a pair of artistic swimmers to compete in the women's duet as the top three highest-ranked nations, eligible for qualification at the 2024 World Aquatics Championships in Doha, Qatar.

 Athletics

 Dutch track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):